rana9039/b17website/README.md

       </div>
     </section>
 ```
-####  Recent Blog Posts Section section (getstarted)
+#### Getstarted section
-  here it is consist of one container holding 2 other containers one for the student access abd the other for the organization
+  this section for the login and registration by clicking on the Getstarted link either for the student or the organization by using `<href>` attribute . here it is consist of one container holding 2 other containers one for the student access abd the other for the organization
  ```html
 <section id="getstarted">
 <section id="recent-blog-posts" class="recent-blog-posts">